sanjucs/ml-tools/PyTorch/distributed_training.md

 # DataParallel
 * Split mini batches of samples into multiple smaller mini batches, and run each of the smaller minibatches in parallel.
-* Primitives
+* Fundamental ops
 	* replicate
 	* scatter
 	* gather
 	* parallel_apply
-* [ ] What is the use of DataPallel in single device?
-* [ ] On a single card, does it get same set of input for every iteration?
 * Issues with DataParallel
 	* Replicates model in every forward pass.
 	* single process - multi threaded parallelism and suffers from GIL
+- [ ] What is the use of DataPallel in single device?
+- [ ] On a single card, does it get same set of input for every iteration?

 # DistributedDataParallel
 * Model replicated on every process and each process are fed with different set of inputs.
 DDP takes care of gradient communication/synchronization across the processes overlaps it with gradient computation.
 * Model broadcast at DDP construction time instead of every forward pass.
-* Working
+* Steps involved
 	* Pre-requisite - DDP relies on Processgroup.
-So application must create ProcessGroup before initailizing DP
+So application must create ProcessGroup before initailizing DDP
 	* Construction
 		* Broadcast state-dict from rank:0 for all other processes.
-	* Each DDP process creates Reducer:
+		* Each DDP process creates its own Reducer which
-		* Map parameter gradients into buckets
+			* Maps parameter gradients into buckets
-		* Register autograd hook per parameter.
+			* Registers autograd hook per parameter.
-* Forward Pass - DDP takes the input and pass to the local model
+	* Forward Pass - DDP takes the input, pass to the local model and run the local model.
 	* Backward Pass
-	* When one gradient becomes ready, it will trigger the hook correspnding to that and mark as ready for reduction.
+		* When one gradient is ready, correspnding hook will be triggerred and mark as ready for reduction.
-	* Once all the gradients in a buckets are ready, the Reducer will trigger allreduce on the bucket.
+		* Once all the gradients in a buckets are ready for reduction, the Reducer will call allreduce on the bucket.
+	* Optimizer step - Since allreduce synchronizes params across the processes, optmizer step is equivalent to optimizing local model.

 # Reference